 Our website uses YouTube for the integration of videos, which is offered in Europe by Google Ireland Ltd (Gordon House, Barrow Street, Dublin 4, Ireland).

 The forwarding to the YouTube website by the 2nd-Click solution takes place only with your consent (Art.
 6 sec.
 1 lit a GDPR), which you give by actively calling up the video.
 With this consent you also agree, that with the forwarding to the YouTube website your data may be processed in the USA, although there are no appropriate safeguards to ensure an adequate level of data protection (Art.
 49 sec.
 1 lit a GDPR).

-We have no knowledge of and no influence on the possible subsequent collection and use of your data by YouTube.
+We have no knowledge of and no influence on the collection and use of your data by YouTube.
 You can find more detailed information in the YouTube or Google data protection declaration: https://policies.google.com/privacy?hl=en.

 1.2.3.
 Google Maps